Willa Beatrice Player

-Background
+Early life and education

-Willa Player, the youngest of three children, was born to Clarence C. and Beatrice (Day) Player in Jackson, Mississippi in 1909.
-Her family moved to Akron, Ohio, in 1917 when Player was eight years old, as part of the Great Migration in the first half of the 20th century of African Americans to northern and midwestern industrial cities for work and educational opportunities.
+Willa Player, the youngest of three children, was born to Clarence Cromwell Player and Beatrice (Day) Player in Jackson, Mississippi in 1909.
+Her family moved to Akron, Ohio, in 1917, when Player was eight years old, as part of the Great Migration in the first half of the 20th century of African Americans to northern and midwestern industrial cities for work and educational opportunities.
+While living in Akron, Player studied violin.
 Growing up in a religious family, Player was active with them in the Methodist church.
 As a teenager, she spent hours as a member of the youth choir, which aided her pathway to college.

-Player graduated from West High School in Akron and was accepted in 1925 to Ohio Wesleyan University, a Methodist university.
+While attending West High School in Akron, Player was active in the school's orchestra, chemistry club, and as a student tutor.
+After graduating in 1925, Player attended the University of Akron briefly before transferring to Ohio Wesleyan University, a Methodist university where her sister, Edith, was also studying.

 She was one of three African-American students admitted to the college that year.
-They were not allowed to live in the dorms on-campus, as it was thought special provisions needed to be made for them.
-Player graduated in 1929, along with her sister, musician Edith Player Brown.
+They were not allowed to live in the dorms on-campus, and lived in Delaware, Ohio instead.
+Player majored in Latin, with minors in French and religion.
+Intending to be a teacher, she briefly served as a cadet teacher in Akron while in college.
+She graduated in 1929, along with her sister, musician Edith Player Brown.
 In 1930, Player earned a master's degree from Oberlin College.